Our top five must-see sights on a trip to New York with teens.

 We all agreed that Top of the Rock has the edge on the slightly taller Empire State Building Observation deck for the simple reason that you can see the Empire State Building from it.
 And take selfies with it.
 At 7pm on a July evening the light was golden and lovely.

 We’d have loved to stay until sunset (but we were too hungry) or gone up again at night to see the lights of the city.
 This is the one sight that we’d all like to visit again.
 30 Rockefeller Plaza, entry on 50th Street between 5th and 6th Avenue

 They might not have made our Top 10 but we’d still recommend that you visit:

 Metropolitan Museum of Art aka ‘The Met’

-We used CityPASS for discounted admissions, see box above, if you’re looking to book ahead for just one or two sights here’s a selection of tours from Get Your Guide:
+We used CityPASS for discounted admissions, click here for more info.
+If you’d rather book ahead for just one or two sights here’s a selection of tours from Get Your Guide:

 We would’ve liked to have seen:

 Grand Central Terminal – for the vast spaces, the architecture, the whispering gallery – and the food.

 Museum of Modern Art – for what it says on the tin or…